Pranajit04/java_ca1/README.md

 # java_ca1
-Java CA-1 Code by Pranajit Banerjee where i made a job applicates detail program and the basis of approval is their 12th passing year.
+Java CA-1 Code by Pranajit Banerjee university roll no:- 12031523036 where i made a job applicates detail program and the basis of approval is their 12th passing year.

 Concept Used in this program are: